-According to Tether – that has a long history of scandals, as well as a vast number of recent negative events -, the bank accepted the company as a client after a successful due diligence review of the stablecoin issuer.
+According to Tether, which has a long history of scandals, as well as a vast number of recent negative events -, the bank accepted the company as a client after a successful due diligence review of the stablecoin issuer.

 Furthermore, Deltec – who will review the stablecoin issuer on an ongoing basis – conducted its due diligence process throughout a period of several months.
 According to Tether, the Bahamas-based financial institution identified the results as positive and allowed the company to create a bank account.

 Tether also published a letter from Deltec, in which the bank states that it has confirmed that on October 31, 2018, Tether had approximately $1.8 billion in its account.
 Checking Tether’s transparency page, the reserves match the total USDT that is in circulation.